Past

 Joshua Charadia: Nocturnes.

 N.Smith Gallery 8 Jun - 2 Jul 2022 Nocturnes explores the nature of consciousness and perception through depictions of the industrial landscape at night.
-Working from photographs, Joshua builds up layers of oil paint to capture the peculiar beauty of these scenes which rarely earn our attention.
-As night falls, constellations of lights scatter across coastal ports and...
+Working from photographs, Joshua Charadia builds up layers of oil paint to capture the peculiar beauty of scenes that rarely earn our attention.
+As night falls, constellations of lights scatter across coastal ports, and...
 Read more -

 Natasha Walsh: